How To Quit Sugar: Your 6 Step Detox

 • High-fiber foods, such as oats, whole wheat bread, bananas, and carrots

-If your meals are satisfying, you will be less likely to feel the need for a snack, and cravings will be less likely to take control over your willpower.
+If your meals are satisfying, you will be less likely to feel the need for the sweet stuff, and cravings will be less likely to take control over your willpower.

 3. Pinpoint Hidden Sugars in Prepared Foods